friedricherbs/CarND-Path-Planning/README.md

 The highway's waypoints loop around so the frenet s value, distance along the road, goes from 0 to 6945.554.

+## Algorithm Overview
+The general algorithm is close to what was presented in the lectures and in the project walkthrough.
+The main entry point for the calculations is calcPath() in line 16 in [path_planner.cpp](https://github.com/friedricherbs/CarND-Path-Planning/blob/master/src/path_planner.cpp).
+First, the new target speed is calculated, see line 41.
+This function calcTargetSpeed() in line 128 identifies the closest leading in our lane and adapts the velocity accordingly.
+If there is a vehicle in front, the ego will try to change lane, see line 46 and line 169.
+The left and right lane are checked for for other vehicles.
+If the distance is large to the other vehicles, a lane safe is safe and the ego vehicle will change lane.
+If the lane change is not safe, the vehicle will slow down accordingly to avoid a collision, see line 157 and 162.
+Next, the new vehicle path can be built, see line 51 and 197.
+The function setupNextPath takes the end of the previous path and adds a few future points in frenet coordinates first and transforms them to global world coordinates.
+These points are then transformed to local vehicle coordinates, see line 55 and 238.
+The advantage of the local coordinates is the fact that a spline can be clearly fitted, see line 66.
+The local x coordinate parametrizes this spline, otherwise there might be ambiguities to have multiple y values for the same x value.
+The new path comprises the old path, see line 66 and 67 plus some new points along the spline.
+The function appendNewPoints() in line 69 and 260 does this job.
+It successively adapts the vehicle ego speed (see line 274 and 278) and appends new points along the spline.
+These points still need to be transformed to global world coordinates, see line 291.

+## Conclusion
+This was a hard project!
+The solution presented in the walkthrough is surprisingly simple, however there are many pitfalls to get stuck:
+* planning s and d independently might cause trouble in curves because acceleration might become too large
+* handle latency from the simulator
+* not updating the path every cycle makes the car too sluggish

+Next step would be to improve the lane change decision.
+Currently the ego vehicle might get stuck on one lane if there is one vehicle ahead and another vehicle with a similar speed on the neighboring lane.
+In this case, an extended prepare lane change maneuver would be necessary.
+Besides a double lane change from lane 1 to 3 for example could be really helpful in some situations.
+Currently the algorithmn greedily chooses the next best lane but this is not optimal in any sense.
+In total, very few concepts from the lectures could be applied to this project.
+I think the project would be much easier if the asynchronous path update was removed as shown in the simple python example in the lectures.
+In total, I could not learn so much from this project.

 ## Basic Build Instructions

 1. Clone this repo.